camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no workflow with the given key exists (if workflowKey was given)
+- no process with the given key exists (if processKey was given)
-- no workflow with the given process ID exists (if bpmnProcessId was given but version was -1)
+- no process with the given process ID exists (if bpmnProcessId was given but version was -1)
-- no workflow with the given process ID and version exists (if both bpmnProcessId and version were given)
+- no process with the given process ID and version exists (if both bpmnProcessId and version were given)

 ##### GRPC_STATUS_FAILED_PRECONDITION

 Returned if:

-- the workflow definition does not contain a none start event; only workflows with none start event can be started manually.
+- the process definition does not contain a none start event; only processes with none start event can be started manually.

 ##### GRPC_STATUS_INVALID_ARGUMENT